IanKallelOcumen/Jasper-60/README.md

-Here is a comprehensive `README.md` for your project.
-I have structured it to explain how the specific scripts you uploaded work together to create the **Bayanihan Hill Climb** game.

----

 # 🏠 Bayanihan Hill Climb

 A 2D physics-based endless runner inspired by the Filipino tradition of *Bayanihan* (moving a house).
 Players control a team of carriers transporting a *Bahay Kubo* (nipa hut) across uneven terrain, balancing speed with stability.